 The last research suggestion is empirical.
-We would recommend studying co-creation and co-production in different policy sectors.
-The review shows that most empirical data is derived from records within the education and health care sector.
-This is not surprising given the traditional direct relationships between service provider and service user.
+We would recommend studying cocreation and co-production in different policy sectors.
+The review shows that most empirical data are derived from records within the education and health care sector.
+This is not surprising, given the traditional direct relationships between service provider and service user.
 However, it can be valuable to expand this body of knowledge to other domains.
-Future research must conclude on to what extent the policy field in which co-creation is implemented is influential with respect to the type and effects of these processes.
+Future research must find out to what extent the policy field in which co-creation is implemented is influential with respect to the type and effects of these processes.